To sustain this free service, we receive affiliate commissions via some of our links. This doesn’t affect rankings. Our review process.

 What started as a Kickstarter idea in the Summer of 2013 by a brother and sister team has quickly become a successful product sold worldwide to tens of thousands of pet parents.
-Canine Journal recently got the chance to chat with FitBark’s co-founders and test out the product (they gave us one for free so we could see if it held up to all the bark).
+Canine Journal recently got the chance to chat with FitBark’s co-founders and test out the product (they gave us one so we could see if it held up to all the bark).
 We wanted to share the story with you along with our in-depth review of this top pick from our best dog activity tracker review.

 Background and History of Fitbark